vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 **Part1**

-*1) Log in to the system as root.*
+1) *Log in to the system as root.*

 There was built new virtual machine with Ubuntu 18.04LTS on board, set up root password and log into the sustem as root [see results](screenshots/001.JPG)

-*2) Use the passwd command to change the password.
+2) *Use the passwd command to change the password.
 Examine the basic parameters of the command.
 What system file does it change?*

 Passwords of "root" and "tester" users were changed by running the ***passwd*** commnads:
 - cleared password of the "tester" user and set new password